myeomans/politeness/README.md

 ```

 Many of the politeness features containted in this package use
-part-of-speech tagging.
+dependency parsing.
 We rely on the popular python library
 [SpaCy](https://spacy.io/), which is simple to install, although the
 procedure can vary for different machines.
 Our software depends on a
-convenient wrapper function,
+convenient wrapper function, [spacyr](https://spacyr.quanteda.io/), that
-[spacyr](https://github.com/kbenoit/spacyr), that also includes several
+also includes several intallation tools.
+If you do not have SpaCy
-intallation tools.
-If you do not have SpaCy installed, a reduced set of
+installed, a reduced set of features is provided (i.e. those that do not
-features (i.e. those that do not require part-of-speech tags) is
+require dependency tags) but this only recommended for initial tests,
-provided by the package.
+rather than final analyses.

 Please confirm that your machine can run SpaCy and spacyr first\!
 This
 step can be difficult for some machines, and we defer to the existing